Mississippi Counseling License Requirements

 The first step towards LPC licensure is to take the National Counselor Exam (NCE) at one of the many Pearson VUE testing centers across the state or country.
 The NCE is a multiple-choice exam that tests general counseling knowledge and is administered by the National Board for Certified Counselors (NBCC).
 Board approval is not required to take this exam.
 To prepare, read the NBCC’s online handbook.

-2. Register as a Provisional Licensed Professional Counselor (P-LPC).
+2. Apply to be a Provisional Licensed Professional Counselor (P-LPC).

 After passing the NCE, you can submit an online application for a provisional license and complete state and federal fingerprint and background checks.
-The annual licensing fee is $50 (as of September 2019) and the license must be renewed annually by September 30 by paying the fee.
+The background check processing fee and the annual licensing fee are both $50 respectively (as of November 2022) and are due by September 30.
 At this stage, P-LPCs must complete a supervision agreement detailing how they will complete the required work experience and receive Board approval before beginning to accrue hours.

 3. Accrue supervised experience.

 P-LPCs must complete 3,000 hours of supervised work experience in not less than 18 months.
 Of these hours, a maximum of 40 work hours, including 25 direct practice hours, may be accrued each week.
 A minimum of 1,200 hours must be direct client contact hours.
-The supervisor must be an LPC-S and the experience must take place on a federal, state, county, or municipal site.
-Otherwise, the supervised must take place on a site where an LPC is available on the premises at all times.
+The supervisor must be a Licensed Professional Counselor-Supervisor (LPC-S) and the experience must take place on a federal, state, county, or municipal site.
+Otherwise, the supervision must take place on a site where an LPC is available on the premises at all times.
 LPC-Ss must have at least five years of experience, documented supervision training, and submit an application to the Board before providing supervision.
 More information about supervision requirements can be found in the Mississippi rules and regulations.

 4. Apply for LPC licensure and permission to test.